KKJZ/Journal_React/README.md

 </ul>
 My App, Personal Publication is a journaling app designed with ease of use in mind.
 My idea with Personal Publication was make a journal that anyone can use and private enough to replace the one under your bed.
-I personally like to do private journalling to help my depression and as a way of understanding what is bothering me the most.
+I personally like to do private journaling to help my depression and as a way of understanding what is bothering me the most.

 <br/>
  <a href="https://personalpublication.herokuapp.com/">Live App</a>